Saturday, August 28

 He was a diligent shepherd of his flock, but he also found time to write extensively.
 He was an admirer of Jerome, and wrote him a letter hoping to establish a friendship, but the letter went astray.
 (In those days there was no public post office, and if you wanted to send a letter to a friend in Athens, you entrusted it to someone you knew who was travelling to Athens, or at least in that general direction, with instructions to deliver it or pass it on to someone else who would oblige.)
 Jerome did not get the letter, and the contents became public knowledge before he heard of it.
 Augustine, in addition to saying how much he admired Jerome, had offered some criticisms of something Jerome had written.
 Jerome was furious, and came close to writing Augustine off altogether.
 However, Augustine wrote him a second letter, apologizing and explaining what had happened, and Jerome was mollified.
 They had a long and intellectually substantial correspondence.

 We have already mentioned his Confessions.
-A second great work of his is the book, De Civitate Dei (The City of God).
+A second great work of his is the book, De Civitatae Dei (The City of God).
 This was written after Rome had been sacked by invaders led by Alaric the Visigoth.
 It is a reply to those who said that the Roman Empire was falling apart because the Christians had taken over; he discusses the work of God in history, and the relation between the Christian as citizen of an earthly commonwealth and the Christian as citizen of Heaven.

 His third great work is his De Trinitate (On the Trinity).
-Here, he discusses the doctrine of the Trinity [see Definitions, right] by undertaking to compare the mind of man with the mind of God, since man is made in the image of God (Genesis 1:27).
+Here, he discusses the doctrine of the Trinity by undertaking to compare the mind of man with the mind of God, since man is made in the image of God (Genesis 1:27).
 Augustine begins by pointing out a Trinitarian structure in the act of knowing something.
 He continues by pointing out a Trinitarian structure in the act of self-awareness.
 He concludes by pointing out a Trinitarian structure in the act of religious contemplation by which man sees himself as made in the image of God.

 Augustine and the Donatists

+During the persecution of the Church by the Emperor Decius, some Christian clergymen in Africa, or so it was alleged, had stood firm against threat of torture, imprisonment and death more consistently and nobly than others.
+The Donatists maintained that their clergy derived their ordinations from clergy with very good records of constancy under persecution, and that they were the Church of the Martyrs, as opposed to the Church of the Sell-outs, which was everybody else.
+They further held that sacraments received at the hands of unworthy ministers were of no value.
 Or at least it seems that they held this.
 Augustine had a long correspondence and controversy with them, and at one point they apparently replied that they did not hold this, to which Augustine replied, "In that case, will you kindly tell me what the controversy is all about, and what you and I have been debating for the last eighteen months, and what your bishops and ours have been out of fellowship with each other about for the last century?"
 The controversy dragged on, with part of the dispute historical (whether Bishop so-and-so, now seventy years dead, had really done what he was accused of doing), and part theological.
 It seems clear that the Donatists, at least most of the time, argued that the holiness of the Church depended on the holiness of its members, especially its clergy.
 Against them, Augustine maintained that the holiness of the Church is not derived from the average level of virtue of its individual members, but is derived from the Holiness of its Head, who is Christ.

 Augustine and the Pelagians

-In Augustine's day, a man from Britain named Morgan, or in Latin Pelagius (means "islander" -- consider the words "pelagic" and "archipelago" [for both, see Definitions, right]), began to preach, denouncing what he saw as a slackening of moral standards.
+In Augustine's day, a man from Britain named Morgan, or in Latin Pelagius (means "islander" -- consider the words "pelagic" and "archipelago"), began to preach, denouncing what he saw as a slackening of moral standards.
 He saw professed Christians living less than exemplary lives, and offering human frailty as an excuse.
 His reply was: "Nonsense.
 God has given you free will.
 You can choose to follow the example of Adam, or you can choose to follow the example of Christ.
 God has given everyone the grace he needs to be good.
 If you are not good, you simply need to try harder."
 Augustine asked him about original sin, and he replied that there is no such thing.
 Augustine asked him why, in that case, it was the universal custom to baptize infants, and he had no answer.
 Augustine saw the teaching of Pelagius as totally undermining the doctrine that God is the ultimate source of all good, and encouraging the virtuous and well-behaved Christian to feel that he had earned God's approval by his own efforts.
 Pelagius was condemned by Pope Innocent I, and then re-instated by Pope Zosimus.
 Augustine refused to accept the judgement of Zosimus, and ultimately won the day.

 Near the end of his life, the Vandals, a barbarian people with a reputation for wanton destructiveness (hence our modern term "vandal"), who had earlier invaded Spain from the north and settled down there (hence the province of Spain called "Andalusia"), became involved in a civil war in Northern Africa, and their troops invaded Africa in huge numbers.
 The leader of the losing side took refuge in the town of Hippo, and the Vandals were besieging the town (which they ultimately captured) when Augustine, bishop of Hippo, died 28 August 430, aged 75.